 This page presents Dominican Republic's climate context for the current climatology, 1991-2020, derived from observed, historical data.
 Information should be used to build a strong understanding of current climate conditions in order to appreciate future climate scenarios and projected change.
 You can visualize data for the current climatology through spatial variation, the seasonal cycle, or as a time series.
 Analysis is available for both annual and seasonal data.
 Data presentation defaults to national-scale aggregation, however sub-national data aggregations can be accessed by clicking within a country, on a sub-national unit.
 Other historical climatologies can be selected from the Time Period dropdown list.
-Data for specific coordinates can be downloaded for in the Data Download page.

 The DR enjoys a tropical climate with the typical year-round warm and humid conditions associated with the Tropics.
 Seasonal mean temperatures range from 20‐25˚C in the winter months (December to February), to 25‐27˚C in the warmer months of June to August and September to November.
 The wet season occurs between May and November, during which most regions receive at least 100‐200 mm per month.
 Inter‐annual variability in the Caribbean climate is influenced strongly by the El Niño Southern Oscillation (ENSO).
 As such, El Niño episodes bring warmer and drier than average conditions between June and August and La Niña episodes bring colder and wetter conditions during this period.
 The Dominican Republic lies in the heart of the Atlantic hurricane belt, where cyclones and hurricanes occur throughout August, September, and October.
 The occurrence of hurricanes is strongly linked with ENSO, with more frequent hurricane activity associated with La Niña events, and less frequent events in El Niño years.